Compass Minerals International - GuruFocus.com

 All representation is on a contingency fee basis.
 Shareholders pay no fees or expenses.

-What is this Case About: Compass Minerals International, Inc. (CMP, Financial) Misrepresented the Cost of Mining and the Company's Salt Production Levels
+What is this Case About: Compass Minerals International, Inc. (CMP) Misrepresented the Cost of Mining and the Company's Salt Production Levels

 According to the complaint, Compass Minerals mines and produces essential minerals, including salt for winter roadway safety and other consumer, industrial, and agricultural uses, and specialty plant nutrition minerals that improve the quality and yield of crops.
 During the class period, Compass Minerals operated the largest underground rock salt mine in the world in Goderich, Ontario, Canada, which the Company routinely hailed as the “crown jewel” of its asset portfolio.
 Prior to the start of the class period, defendants announced that the Company was investing in upgrades to the mining system at Goderich, from drilling-and-blasting to continuous mining and continuous haulage (“CMCH”), primarily in an effort to reduce costs and improve profitability.
 At that time, the Company forecasted the project would cost $70-$80 million and, after it was fully implemented, would reduce the unit cost at Goderich by over 23%, saving the Company approximately $30 million annually beginning in 2018.